Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

 ![](media/gifs/SmoothFall.gif)

 ### Takeaways
- - If I add code ansure to review it so that evrything is the way that I want it
+ - If I add code, ensure to review it so that evrything is the way that I want it
  - Add comments as I go along
  - If it is that I am going to include the note with the shadow for long notes then I need to have the following note be in a different lane, so that the sound won't overlap for the two.
  - And I need to add some temporary check that will allow me to know for now if a note has been "played"

+#### Next Step
+ - Figure out how to play a note.
+Since I am still only working on Processing, I'll have to find some alternative to using the circuit.
+The keyboard seems like a good option.

 ## April 21, 2020
 ### Goals